UWPCE-PythonCert/PythonCertDevel/_sources/modules/ThreadingMultiprocessing.rst.txt

 Multiprocessing
 ---------------

+ - processes are completely isolated
+ - no locking :) (and no GIL!)
+ - instead of locking: messaging

-Multiprocessing provides an API very similar to threading, so the transition is easy
+``multiprocessing`` provides an API very similar to ``threading``, so the transition is easy

 use ``multiprocessing.Process`` instead of ``threading.Thread``